Tuberculosis (TB)

 • If you leave your room for tests, you must wear a mask.

-• You will not be able to walk around your unit, or go to the following areas of the hospital:
+• You will not be able to walk around your unit.
+You also can’t go to these areas of the hospital:

 • Pantry on your unit